Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * Should we prefer a separate syntax over an annotation and/or compiler argument?
 * How to deprecate and phase out the old behaviour, if at all?
 (See Deprecation above)
+* Lexer/Parser implications when a new syntax is to be introduced remain undiscussed